weaviate-git-bot/ai-document-search-backend/README.md

 ### Populating the vector database

 - Download `NTNU2.xlsx` from the customer and save it to `data/NTNU2.xlsx`.
 This file is private and is therefore not included in the repository.
+  See [`prepare_data.py`](ai_document_search_backend/scripts/prepare_data.py) for the columns that must be present in the file.
 - Run `poetry run python ai_document_search_backend/scripts/prepare_data.py` to pre-process the data.
 - Run `poetry run python ai_document_search_backend/scripts/download_documents.py [limit]` to download the PDFs into a local folder.
 The limit is optional and specifies the number of documents to download.
 If not specified, all documents will be downloaded.
 - Run `poetry run python ai_document_search_backend/scripts/fill_vectorstore.py` to store the documents in the vector database.

 ## Project structure, architecture and design

-For a more detailed description of the project structure, architecture and design decisions, see the [project structure](docs/PROJECT_STRUCTURE.md) document.
+For a more detailed description of the project structure, architecture and design, see the [project structure](docs/PROJECT_STRUCTURE.md) document.